jesusBV20/source_seeking_distr/README.md

 # Resiliend Source Seeking with robot swarms - 2D distributed

-In this repository, we implement a distributed computation algorithm to estimate the ascending direction given by our resilient source-seeking algorithm for robot swarms.
+In this repository, we implement a distributed consensus algorithm to estimate the ascending direction given by our resilient source-seeking algorithm for robot swarms.
 For a comprehensive understanding of the mathematical theory underlying this code, we highly recommend to consult our following works:

     WIP